JeromeJGuay/dcs5/README.md

 The controller_configuration.json is used to configure the controller behavior.
 + client : Measuring board bluetooth information.
 + launch_settings : setting used when the app is launch.
-  - dynamic_stylus_mode: TODO
+  - dynamic_stylus_mode: (true/false) If true, reading profiles will change for each output mode as defined in the next section.
-  - backlight_level: TODO
+  - backlight_level: (0-95) Backlight intensity
-  - backlighting_auto_mode: TODO
+  - backlighting_auto_mode: (true/false) Automatic backlighting adjustment.
-  - backlighting_sensitivity: TODO
+  - backlighting_sensitivity: (0-7) Auto mode sensitivity.
   - Notes: The reading profiles are defined in the next section.
 + reading_profiles :
-  - settling_delay: TODO
+  - settling_delay: (0-20) Delays after the stylus is first detected. (not seconds)
-  - number_of_reading: TODO
+  - number_of_reading: Number of reading needed for a good measurements.
-  - max_deviation: TODO
+  - max_deviation: (1-100) Amount of deviation allowed between each reading.
+  - Notes: For more information : `configs/Big-Fin-Scientific-Fish-Board-Integration-Guide-V2_0.pdf`
 + output_modes :
-  - swipe_threshold: TODO
+  - swipe_threshold: Minimal distance (mm) for a stylus swipe to be valid.
   - segments_limits: Define the limit of the different swipe segment.
   - segments_mode: The corresponding output_mode for each swipe segment.
   - mode_reading_profiles: The corresponding reading_profiles for each output modes.